sowcow/blog/content/posts/how-to-read-a-book.md

 # Paths Forward

 Also there are pre-made collections that overlap with the reading list.
-Gateway to the Great Books has notable excerpts and is meant to be easier path and it is around 5000 pages.
+Gateway to the Great Books has easier and shorter texts/excerpts and it is around 5000 pages.
 Great Books of the Western World has a ten years reading plan with it but it has more authors than one would expect.
 Also there is Syntopicon for the most demanding but topical paths through books.